OmniVision Technologies: CMOS image sensors

 OmniVision CMOS image sensors range in resolution from 64 megapixels to below one megapixel.
 In 2009, it received orders from Apple for both 3.2 megapixel and 5 megapixel CIS.

 ASIC

 OmniVision also manufactures application integrated circuits (ASICs) as companion products for its image sensors used in automotive, medical, augmented reality and virtual reality (AR/VR), and IoT applications.

 CameraCubeChip

 OmniVision's CameraCubeChip is a fully packaged, wafer-level camera module measuring 0.65 mm × 0.65 mm.
 It is being integrated into disposable endoscopes and catheters with diameters as small as 1.0mm.
 These medical devices are used for a range of medical procedures, from diagnostic to minimally invasive surgery.
 The used OV6948 sensor has a size of 0.575 mm × 0.575 mm and a resolution of 200 × 200 Pixel.

 LCOS

 OmniVision manufacturers liquid crystal on silicon (LCOS) projection technology for display applications.

-In 2018, AR start-up, Magic Leap, adopted both OmniVision LCOS technology and sensor bridge ASIC for its Magic Leap One mixed reality products.
+In 2018, Magic Leap used OmniVision's LCOS technology and their sensor bridge ASIC for the Magic Leap One augmented reality headset.